 To succeed, who you know is just as important as what you know.
 In fact, relationships should be your top priority.
 The book Never Eat Alone talks about how to apply the timeless principles of relationships in the 21st century.
 It contains a lot of practical tips on how you could thrive in today’s world through your relationships.
 It’s one of the best books I read recently.

-To give you the only gems, I’ve summarized what I learn from the book into 106 tips.
+To give you only the gems, I’ve summarized what I learn from the book into 106 tips.
 Put these tips into practice and you will be a master connector who live a successful and fulfilling life:

 - Make other people more successful